 Dyslexia and dyscalculia

 Dyslexia and dyscalculia are both described as conditions and are often co-occurring.
 People with dyslexia are more likely to have dyscalculia.
-Research shows that 60% of people with dyslexia experience challenges when it comes to math.
+Research shows that 60% of people with dyslexia experience challenges when it comes to maths.

 Both conditions can create significant challenges in academic and professional settings, and early intervention is critical for improving outcomes.